 The Miele name badges the induction cooktop, combination oven, and microwave.

 The AC/DC Vitrifrigo system provides two capacious chiller drawers and a separate freezer drawer.

-Right across from the galley, on the starboard side is the true heart of the saloon; a large L-shaped seating area that does double duty as lounge and dinette.
+Right across from the galley, on the starboard side, is the true heart of the saloon; a large L-shaped seating area that does double duty as lounge and dinette.
 (Or triple duty, with its clever purpose-built storage for crockery, glassware and charts tucked under.)

-Boating’s learned a lot in the many decades since the golden age of wood.
+Boating has learned a lot in the many decades since the golden age of wood.